Tag: Rachel Reeves

 The below Parliamentary question was asked by Rachel Reeves on 2016-09-02.

-To ask the Secretary of State for International Development, how much was spent by her Department on private school fees for children whose parents are stationed (a) in the UK and (b) overseas in the last financial year.
+To ask the Secretary of State for International Development, how many of her Department’s staff are in receipt of support for private school fees for children whose parents are stationed (a) in the UK and (b) overseas.

 Rory Stewart